RainbowMiner/RainbowMiner/README.md

 #### Change a pool's penalty

-If you feel like a pool tends to exagerate it's results, you can set a penalty in % through the field "Penalty":
+If you feel like a pool tends to exaggerate it's results, you can set a penalty in % through the field "Penalty":

     "Ravenminer": {
         "RVN": "<YOUR_RAVENCOIN_ADDRESS>",